sportsdunia logo

 Football Promotional BannerFootball Promotional Banner

-How we Ranked the Best African Players of All Time?
+How did we rank the African Best Players of all Time?

-Though we have already shared the ranking factors taken into consideration right at the beginning of the article, below we have provided the reason behind choosing them in an explanatory but easy-to-understand manner.
+Following are ranking factors taken into consideration right at the beginning of the article, below we have provided the reason behind choosing them in an explanatory manner.

-Career Trophies & Club Success: The major club trophies and success separate a good player from a legend.
-These honours reflect dominance against elite competition, making it easier for us to compile our list of the best African players of all time.
+• Career Trophies & Club Success: Major club success separate a good player from a legend.
+These honours reflect their dominance against elite competition, making it easier for us to compile our list of the best African player of all time.

-Individual Awards & Honors: Individual brilliance in their performances for both club and country is also taken into account.
+• Individual Awards & Honors: Individual brilliance for their performances in both club and country shirts has also been taken into account.

-International Impact: The parameter to determine the best African players of all time is to look at the impact of changing the course of the game and their role in bringing success to the team.
+• International Impact: The parameter to determine the best African players of all time is to look at the impact of changing the course of the game and their role in bringing success to their country.

 Advertisement